 Tip 2: Mention the roles that you think are devised for this job role

 Answer: An accounts receivable is responsible for specific roles in the accounting department of any organization.
-These include maintaining the billing system, generating the invoices and account statements, performing account reconciliations, maintaining the accounts receivable records and files, producing management reports and monthly financial, investigating, and finally resolving regulations or inquiries.
+These include maintaining the billing system, generating the invoices and account statements, performing account reconciliations, maintaining the accounts receivable records and files, producing management reports and monthly financials, investigating, and finally resolving regulations or inquiries.

 3. What Are The Qualities That an Accounts Receivable Should Possess to be Effective?